Tomatillo Peach Salsa

 I was happy to see tomatillos win last week’s poll because roasted tomatillos are my favorite base for a salsa.
 Yes.
 I like them more than red tomatoes.
 You read that correctly.

-There are just a few ingredients in this salsa but the flavors really pop.
+There are just a few ingredients in this Tomatillo Peach Salsa but the flavors really pop.
 Betsy and I both agreed it was the best salsa I’ve made in a while.